Turnip — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store turnips in the refrigerator, in a plastic bag, and use within two to three weeks.
-For longer storage, you can blanch and freeze turnips in an airtight container or freezer bag for up to eight months.
+To store turnips, keep them in the refrigerator in a plastic bag or container for up to 2-3 weeks.
+For extended storage, blanch and freeze them in an airtight container or freezer bag, where they can last for up to eight months.

 Health benefits